 The classroom buzzes with tension on a test day.
 Many students handle the situation serenely, but others are absolutely freaking out.
 Nervous kids tend to trigger a chain reaction of anxiety, and sometimes even the calmest children can be drawn into the vortex of negative energy.

 If you're a teacher, you know what I'm talking about.
 Maybe you've experienced a similar situation as a parent of an anxious kid.
 Of course, we all feel stressed and overwhelmed at times.
 Perhaps you've had moments when your plate seems impossibly full with responsibilities, schedule demands, and chaos.
 Any parent of a young child has likely lived through this scenario!

 Let me suggest a strategy for helping your child and yourself manage a stressful situation.
 This is a mindfulness activity I use in the classroom.
-I also share this in my online course, "The Parent's Guide To Surviving Adolescence."
+I also share this with the attendees of my Christian Mindfulness Retreat In Ireland.

 The next time you feel a great deal of stress or anxiety, close your eyes.
 Picture a television remote control.
 Pick it up, and "change the channel" to one of three channels you have created in your mind.
 Each channel represents something that is peaceful, meaningful, funny, supportive, or inspiring.
 Spend a few minutes watching this new channel.
 Allow yourself to be completely immersed in what you see and hear.
 In time, you will feel your mood completely change.
 Your mind will relax, allowing you to ace that test or conquer the challenge before you.

 Sometimes I ask my sixth grade students to share their "channels" with me and with each other.
 These may be real or imagined.
 Here's a brief sample of their responses:

 - The Family And Friends Channel

 - Sunset In The Mountains